 It's perfectly legal to filter through traffic.
 But don't overtake moving traffic on the left, and never overtake long vehicles on the left.
 If the driver hasn't seen you, you could be crushed if it moves off and goes left.
 All vehicles have blind spots, particularly long vehicles.
 If you can't see the driver in one of the vehicle's mirrors, the driver can't see you.

 Overtaking a slow-moving motor vehicle, such as a tractor or a milk float, is straightforward.
 Take the lane.
 Observe, signal, manoeuvre.
-If you're planning to overtake a faster moving motor vehicle that only happens to be going slow, be cautious: it might suddenly accelerate to a speed you can't match, or your momentum might fade as the gradient changes.
+If you're planning to overtake a faster-moving motor vehicle that only happens to be going slow, be cautious: it might suddenly accelerate to a speed you can't match, or your momentum might fade as the gradient changes.
 Furthermore, the driver might not expect to be overtaken by a cyclist and may react inappropriately.
 Don't overtake just because you can; use common sense.
 If the vehicle is going to overtake you seconds after you've overtaken it, there's not much point passing it.

-Take the lane as you approach so that you can give a slower cyclist plenty of room as you pass.
+Take the lane as you approach so that you can give a slower cyclist plenty of room as you overtake.
 The other cyclist might not hear you and you don't want them to be surprised and wobble – into you or the kerb.
 Don't swing left too soon after you pass.
 If your back wheel clips their front wheel, you'll knock them off.
 Take the opportunity to say good morning as you pass: cyclists are nice people.

 Horses are prey animals and startle easily, especially when quiet cyclists 'sneak up on them'.
 Pinging a bell doesn't really help.
 Instead, call out to the rider as you approach - 'cyclist behind!' or some such.
 When you're sure that the rider is aware of you, pass wide and slow.
 The horse might still be a bit jumpy even when the rider knows you're there.

 On country lanes without pavements, pedestrians should be walking towards you, on the right from their perspective.
 If they are walking on the left, alert them with a bell or a greeting before passing.
+You need to make sure that you give pedestrians enough warning before passing; make sure you alert them well in advance that you intend to pass.

 Alerting pedestrians is even more important on shared-use, traffic-free paths.
 Slow down and either ping your bell or hail them.
 This isn't for the sake of politeness; it's a matter of safety.
 Pedestrians can change direction without warning.
 If you crash, you will both get hurt - and it will be your fault.
 On shared-use paths, cyclists are obliged to give way to pedestrians and horse riders.
 Even if there's a dividing line, with one side just for cyclists, you cannot count on pedestrians staying in their lane.
 Don't bully them like an angry driver.
 Just say 'excuse me!' and thank them when they step aside.